Carmenloww/Kickstarter-Analysis/README.md

 ## Overview of Project

 ### Purpose

 The purpose of this project was to help Louise plan her campaign.
 She wanted to see how different the campaigns do with their launch dates and their funding goals.
-We can obtain data and analyze the Kickstarter data file being provided by using Excel.
+We are to practice our excel skills to execute the outcome.
+By using Excel, we can obtain the data and analyze the Kickstarter data file.

 ## Analysis and Challenges